 The space itself is sophisticated, featuring walnut hardwood floors complemented by clean, modern walnut cabinetry highlighted by hints of blue, gold, and brown, all of which tie into the hotel’s ambiance.

-After the Ritz Carlton, the Sheraton Grand Chicago probably offers the second-best club lounge in Chicago due to the multi-level design with huge windows offering breathtaking views of the city.
-This lounge is also open throughout the day (unlike some of the Marriott lounges) and offers a complimentary continental breakfast, evening hors-d’oeuvres, and snacks and beverages throughout the day.
+After the Ritz-Carlton and the JW Marriott, the Sheraton Grand Chicago probably offers the third-best club lounge in Chicago due to the multi-level design with huge windows offering breathtaking views of the city.
+This lounge is also open throughout the day and offers a complimentary continental breakfast, evening hors-d’oeuvres, and snacks and beverages throughout the day.
 It is a great place to relax with two computer workstations, Wi-Fi, and TVs around the lounge.
+Previously I have found the food on offer at Sheraton club lounges like the Sheraton London club lounge, to be lower in quality and variety than the offering at the JW Marriott.

 The Hyatt Regency Chicago offers a Regency Club Lounge.
 You can access this lounge if you book a Club King or Club Double room or are a World of Hyatt Explorist (and use your voucher) or Globalist member.